Dealing With PAYE Settlement Agreements: Entering into a PSA

 - set out the specific items to be covered, for example, occasional use of a company holiday flat

-- issue two copies of the PSA to the employer
+- send two copies of the P626 to the employer

 - ask the employer to sign and return both copies

 - create an ECS/PSA record to show the proposed items see PSA6020.